OpenStreetMap logo OpenStreetMap

 Just a heads up, I ended up reverting most of these and some other changes nearby.
 I really don't think all these dead end roads that only lead to adjacent properties should be tertiary, even if they are wide.
 Tertiary to me implies some ability for through routing, in other words you should be able to go along a tertiary road to connect between areas.

-175264098 2 days ago
+175264098 about 2 months ago

 That makes sense!
 Yeah like in the diary piece from the changeset comment, I think painted centerlines are generally a good metric in CA, because the standard is to add one if the road gets a certain level of traffic.
 But they tend to be less good in a few edge cases: they often get painted on curvy or especially wide roads regardless of traffic count, or in areas where there's a lot of local traffic but little through traffic.
 I think all three might apply here and in other parts of SD too.
 Thanks for addressing these issues when people raise them, it can be tricky stuff!